BOO! Ha! Scared you didn't I?

 The Violet Night ghost's powers are similar to those its comic book counterpart, although considerably scaled up.
 In the comic The Violet Night was a tall, muscular fellow while the Class VII entity is approximately forty to fifty feet tall.
 Its Supernatural Strength and Speed are likewise considerably more pronounced, with the Meta-Spectre capable of tearing off the roof of a house or throwing a truck the length of an American Football field.
 The being will sometimes go into a Vengeful Fury, rushing toward its target and sending anything and everything it passes over flying off in all directions (like a hurricane force wind) until it delivers a devastating blow to its chosen opponent.
 This target receives a 10D6 roll against it and is hurled away from The Violet Night 25 ft for every Success.
 This Ability costs 1 PKE and 1 Ectoplasm to activate/use and these points do not return until the entity disappears and reforms.

-The entity also has a Terrifying Aura, its very presence is unnerving to all that look upon him.
-Similar to Terrifying Visage but more subtle and less sudden, this adds +1 Stress for each Success to all you see this being but they not not make an immediate Panic Roll.
+The entity also has a Terrifying Aura, as its very presence is unnerving to all that look upon.
+Similar to Terrifying Visage but more subtle and less sudden, this adds +1 Stress for each Success to all who see this being but they do not need to make an immediate Panic Roll.

 Violet Night does not Slime people or things and doesn't pass through solid matter, though it can with the expenditure of 1 PKE.

 The Violet Night is still at large.
 Approach with the utmost of caution.

 The three spooks in this post are clearly less variable in their abilities then the previous group but will hopefully be seen as more story driven.
 The focus with these is more on the mystery of them and ways of potentially stopping them that don't require a Proton Pack or Ghost Trap.

 Next up, a lil' reminiscing about a Halloween one-shot game of yore.